Xipooo/XYZ_Delivery/README.md

 ### Pilot Cohort

-The implementation of a pilot cohort offers a multitude of benefits.
-It not only helps in controlling initial expenses but also minimizes the risk of unproductive development efforts.
-Furthermore, it provides an opportunity to collect valuable feedback that can predict the success of the program.
-In addition, a pilot cohort allows for real-world testing and refinement of the program before full-scale implementation.
-This can lead to improved user experience, increased adoption rates, and ultimately, a more successful program.
-It also facilitates the identification and resolution of potential issues early on, thereby reducing long-term costs and ensuring a smoother rollout.
+The initial phase of this program will involve the formation of a pilot cohort comprising a maximum of 2 teams with 16 students in total.
+This approach has several advantages.
+It helps to keep initial costs low and reduces the risk of unproductive development efforts.
+It also provides an opportunity to gather valuable feedback that can help predict the program's success.
+Moreover, it allows for real-world testing and refinement of the program before it is implemented on a larger scale, leading to an improved user experience, higher adoption rates, and ultimately, a more successful program.
+Early identification and resolution of potential issues can also help reduce long-term costs and ensure a smoother rollout.

-To ensure the success of the pilot cohort, we will execute the following phases:

 ### Observational Phase

-In the initial phase, a duo of Liatrio experts will interact with the pre-selected students attending a pilot version of the training.
+Once the two pilot teams have been identified, a duo of Liatrio experts will interact with the selected students.
 This observational phase serves multiple purposes.
 It allows the Liatrio team to familiarize themselves with the students, understand their various working domains, and gather detailed information about the challenges they commonly encounter.
 This information will enable the experts to prioritize the skills and tools that will be most beneficial to the attendees.

 Moreover, this approach provides an opportunity for early identification of potential issues, enabling proactive solutions and adjustments.
 It also fosters a collaborative learning environment where students feel seen and heard, which can lead to increased engagement and success in the program.
 Ultimately, this methodical and inclusive approach ensures a more effective and impactful training experience.